...

 What is an Acta de Posesión?

 An “acta de posesión” is a legal document that certifies the transfer of property rights from one party to another.
 This document serves as proof that the current owner has the right to sell or transfer the property.
-It also confirms that the new owner has acquired the right to occupy and enjoy the property’s benefits.
+It also confirms that the new owner has acquired the right to occupy and enjoy the property.

 Why is Acta de Posesión Important in Mexican Real Estate?